 Academic Resource Center: Writing Center, Quantitative Skills Center, Math Center, Language Center, and Tutoring Services

 The Douglas F. Cooley Memorial Art Gallery is Reed College’s professional visual arts exhibition venue, exhibiting exceptional historical and contemporary art in conjunction with the academic program of the college.
 Exhibitions are curated by director Stephanie Snyder ’91, often in close collaboration with Reed College faculty.
 The Cooley Gallery’s exhibitions relate to courses in the visual arts and humanities and are accompanied by publications, lectures, and discussions open to the Portland community.
 Reed students intern at the Cooley Gallery, receiving mentorship in curatorial practice and gallery operations, and work as educators in the Open Gallery Program, the Cooley’s K-12 educational outreach initiative serving the Portland Public Schools.
-Exhibitions in 2009-11 included “David Reed: Lives of Paintings,” an exhibition spanning 40 years of work by distinguished Reed alumnus David Reed ’68; “Liza Ryan: SPILL,” an exhibition of feminist film and photography; and “China Urban,” an exhibition exploring the nature of contemporary Chinese urbanity, curated with the students of an art history course Art in Contemporary China; and “ABSTRACT,” an exhibition of spiritual abstraction by three contemporary women artists.
+Exhibitions in 2009–11 included “David Reed: Lives of Paintings,” an exhibition spanning 40 years of work by distinguished Reed alumnus David Reed ’68; “Liza Ryan: SPILL,” an exhibition of feminist film and photography; “China Urban,” an exhibition exploring the nature of contemporary Chinese urbanity, curated with the students of an art history course, Art in Contemporary China; and “ABSTRACT,” an exhibition of spiritual abstraction by three contemporary women artists.

 Reed’s educational technology center and other campus computing facilities are designed to provide students and other members of the college community with a rich and diverse set of tools for learning, research, and communication.
 All students have unlimited access to computing labs, known as information resource centers (IRCs), 24 hours a day, 7 days a week.
 Instructional technology is used in every academic department at Reed, and there are specialized student computing labs in art, biology, chemistry, music, physics, psychology, public policy, and other areas.

-More than 90 percent of Reed’s students have their own computers.
+Nearly all of Reed’s students have their own computers.
 Students and faculty members who purchase computer equipment through the college receive discounts on hardware and software.
 Low-interest loans are available from Reed to help students finance computers; in addition, students on financial aid can enter a lottery to receive a computer on loan for the duration of the academic year.